-The Board of Trustees: This entity (sometimes also called the Board of Directors or Governing Board) has clear responsibilities and clear boundaries.
+The Board of Trustees: This entity (sometimes also called the Board of Directors or Governing Board or School Board) has clear responsibilities and clear boundaries.
 BoardSource (Ten Basic Responsibilities of Nonprofit Boards, 2015) writes that "strong Board leadership is fundamental to a strong and effective organization" (p.
 11).
 This strong leadership is often construed as running the school.
 Nothing could be further from the truth or more destructive.
-We encounter far too many Christian schools where the Board continuously interferes with the operations side of the fence, directing school employees and negating the authority of the Head.
-This has also led the Board to arbitrarily dismiss the Head, even in the middle of a contract, and assume the Head's responsibilities at the Board level.
-The Cord Principle is emphatic that the Board's sphere is strategic: establishing the school's mission and using it "as the first frame of reference when making decisions" (p.
-21); hiring the Head, who is the Board's ONLY employee, who must then be supported and evaluated (ch.
-3); setting the school's "strategic direction" together with the Head and using that direction "for budgeting and other priorities" (p.
-39) i.e. carrying out Strategic Planning and Strategic Financial Management.
+We encounter too many Christian schools where the Board continuously interferes with the operations side of the fence, directing school employees and negating the authority of the Principal.
+This has even led the Board to arbitrarily dismiss the Principal, even in the middle of a contract, and assume the Principal's responsibilities at the Board level.

+The Cord Principle is emphatic that the Board's sphere is strategic: